elementary-data/dbt-data-reliability/README.md

 Here you can find [additional details about the tables](https://docs.elementary-data.com/guides/modules-overview/dbt-package).

-## Data anomalies detection as dbt tests
+## Data anomaly detection as dbt tests

 Elementary dbt tests collect metrics and metadata over time, such as freshness, volume, schema changes, distribution, cardinality, etc.
 Executed as any other dbt tests, the Elementary tests alert on anomalies and outliers.